-I Struggle With Chronic Illness So I Tried Ayurvedic Healing — Here's How It Affected My Health
+I Tried Ayurvedic Healing To Ease My Chronic Illness — Here's How It Helped

 When you have a chronic illness that’s resistant to conventional treatments, you tend to try everything alternative medicine has to offer.
 So, four months into being diagnosed with chronic Lyme disease, I’d tried acupuncture, breath work, medicinal herbs, various tribal plant medicines, and more.
 But I had not yet tried Ayurveda healing treatments.
 Ayurveda is an Indian healing modality that’s somewhere between medicine and a spa.
 Through massages, body scrubs, enemas, and other treatments, Ayurveda aims to do everything from ridding the body of toxins to alleviating depression and anxiety.